 Cost per hire by industry, 2026 benchmarks.

-The national $4,800 average is a bad planning number because industries sit 30 to 60 percent above or below it.
+The $5,475 national SHRM average is a bad planning number because industries sit well above or below it.
 Here is the full 2026 breakdown with time to fill and what drives the spread.

 Benchmarks across ten industries.